mediasmart/site-product/_posts/2016-05-19-mediasmart-and-ligatus-partner.md

 Mediasmart Mobile – a mobile technology company whose DSP (Demand Side Platform) optimizes the media buying process to maximize engagement – has partnered with Ligatus, Europe’s leading Native and Performance Network, to allow its native advertising inventory to be available to buy programmatically.

-Delivering more than 31 billion ad impressions per month on over 1,200 premium sites, Ligatus native formats inventory is now available through bsmart, mediasmart´s proprietary technology platform.
-Mediasmart´s customers can access it on a self-serve basis, either through bsmart web interface or via bsmart APIs.
+Delivering more than 31 billion ad impressions per month on over 1,200 premium sites, Ligatus native formats inventory is now available through mediasmart, mediasmart´s proprietary technology platform.
+Mediasmart´s customers can access it on a self-serve basis, either through mediasmart web interface or via mediasmart APIs.

 The agreement will help boost customer demand, and maximize user engagement and monetization capabilities for Ligatus inventory.
-It should also enable advertisers to maximize engagement and deliver the best possible results, using the combination of bsmart´s predictive targeting algorithms and Ligatus’ hand-picked premium publishers (which are fraud-free and proven to deliver high conversion rates).
+It should also enable advertisers to maximize engagement and deliver the best possible results, using the combination of mediasmart´s predictive targeting algorithms and Ligatus’ hand-picked premium publishers (which are fraud-free and proven to deliver high conversion rates).

-Mediasmart’s bsmart platform ran campaigns in 58 countries last year.
+Mediasmart’s mediasmart platform ran campaigns in 58 countries last year.
 This new global partnership will strengthen supply in Europe and is part of the company´s continuous efforts to add value through non-intrusive formats, as CEO, Noelia Amoedo explains:

 >> “Native formats provide a great deal of information about the product or service being advertised, and offer a more qualified interaction with a clear call to action.
 This far more effective format than display ads, maximizes conversion rates and engagement whilst improving the user experience in a non-intrusive way.”